robgoodair/USBGuardian/README.md

 /scripts/scan.py : Using **clamdscan** rather **clamscan** .
 D'ont to forghet to initialize the clamav daemon before the scan.
 From a Raspberry Pi B The scan time is greatly improved( clamscan : 8Minutes / clamdscan : 10 secondes)

 /scripts/scanAndRemove.py : Same as scan.py.
 Using clamdscan instead of clamscan.

+Incomming : French traduction of the GUI / initDaemon when the Raspberry start.